pjaselin/VTGuardMuseum/README.md

  - Enter cloned repo: cd VTGuardMuseum
  - Run Kivy app with: python3 kivy_museum_app.py
  - Terminate app with: CTRL+c

+## To do:
+ - write instructions to make app executable

 ## For Raspberry Pi
 Please be sure to also make the edits noted at the bottom of this page to use the RPi touchscreen with this Kivy app: